-A few simple steps can reduce property damage and help protect you and your family from disaster.
+Whether or not you opt for earthquake insurance for your home or business, a few simple steps can reduce property damage and help protect you and yours from injury.

-If the structural elements of your home need reinforcing, you can consider investing in some of the most important and common retrofits:
+If the structural elements of your home need reinforcement to protect them from seismic activity, consider investing in some of these important and common retrofits:

 For more preparedness tips, handy checklists (including ones you can personalize yourself) and evacuation planning advice to cover a variety of disasters, get the I.I.I.’s Know Your Plan app.
 It's a great tool to help get you and your family—including pets—organized and ready to act more quickly if an emergency strikes.